This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 Oracle Virtual Directory creates a new transitive security context with fine-grained access controls built to support all IETF standards for access control, while supporting the IETF models for implementation.
 Oracle Virtual Directory is also designed to properly integrate with security restrictions from the source directories it proxies, resulting in a multi-layer or multi-domain security concept that gives administrators the ultimate security control.

 Oracle Virtual Directory supports a wide array of authentication models.
-In addition to SSL/TLS (including StartTLS) and certificate-based authentication, Oracle Virtual Directory is able to use server-to-server authentication with proxied servers (authenticating itself), or alternatively is able to pass user context through to source directories.
+In addition to SSL/TLS (including StartTLS) and certificate-based authentication, Oracle Virtual Directory can use server-to-server authentication with proxied servers (authenticating itself), or alternatively can pass user context through to source directories.
 By providing user-context at the Oracle Virtual Directory and source directory, both directories can provide end-user contextual security control.

 Oracle Virtual Directory offers several data security features, for example: